 You are interested in creating your own investment portfolio.
 What are the elements or factors that you should consider when putting it together?
 In finance, there are two main pricing theories for valuing or assessing portfolios.
-The first one is the capital asset pricing model (CAPM).
+The first one is the Capital asset pricing model (CAPM).
 This model relates expected return to a single market wide risk factor.
-By contrast the second theory, the arbitrage pricing theory (APT), relates returns to either multiple factors that impact market wise risk such as macroeconomic factors like money supply, inflation, GDP or multiple proxies that explain the risk premium over the risk free rate such as excess market return, firm size, book value to market value ratio, price to earnings ratio, financial leverage, etc. In this post we focus on CAPM for determining & valuing our potential investment portfolio.
+By contrast the second theory, the arbitrage pricing theory (APT), relates returns to either multiple factors that impact market wise risk such as macroeconomic factors like money supply, inflation, GDP or multiple proxies that explain the risk premium over the risk free rate such as excess market return, firm size, book value to market value ratio, price to earnings ratio, financial leverage, etc. In this post, we focus on capital asset pricing model (CAPM) for determining & valuing our potential investment portfolio.

 Expected return, assessed using historical returns of a given security, is the probability weighted average return.
 For example, the price history of stock ABC reveals that 60% of the time the return was 10% whereas for the remaining 40% the return was 5%.
 The expected return for ABC, therefore works out to 60%*10% +40%*5% = 8%.

 When using daily returns based on historical series of stock prices, you can create a histogram of returns to determine the probability distribution for the return series and estimate the expected return.
 Equivalently you can assume that each return has an equal probability of occurring, i.e. a probability of 1/No of returns observations in the historical window selected.

 Using the AVERAGE () function in EXCEL across the daily return series would result in the same value.

 The expected return for a portfolio is simply the weighted average expected returns of the individual securities in the portfolio where the weights are the investment’s value in relation to the portfolio value.
 Alternatively, it may be derived from the returns series of the portfolio where returns are the weighted average of the individual asset returns.